-Over the last 10 years Audio Network’s business and composer base has grown significantly as our model has become popular with composers and music users.
+Over the years Audio Network’s business and composer base has grown significantly as our model has become popular with composers and music users.
 Easy, straightforward access to the music has grown the market which benefits everybody.
 Audio Network is now a global publisher with offices and sub publisher arrangements around the world.

 Now it’s time to make sure the business continues to adapt as the media industry changes.
-There are some exciting new plans and ideas in the pipeline so watch this space and we hope you see them emerge in the coming months and years.
+There are some exciting new plans and ideas in the pipeline, so watch this space and we hope you see them emerge in the coming months and years.